PWA-POLICE/pwa-bugs/README.md

 - For Safari on Mac you can set up Push notifications using a proprietary implementation: https://developer.apple.com/notifications/safari-push-notifications/
 - The working (but cumbersome) solution is to wrap your PWA app into a native iOS one using, for example, Cordova.
 - The closest (but still not a "real") pure web solution is to set up a PassBook that can receive push.
 But this way your notifications are disconnected from the app itself.

+### Problem: No migration on new Android phone

+When migrating to another Android device all native apps are moved to the new one but none of the PWAs.
+On the new device for the PWAs there where just empty icons and if clicked on them you could search for the PWA in the Play Store :( Even the top PWAs like Twitter Lite have this problem.